What’s the Difference between “Ter” and “Haver” in Portuguese

 You probably realized that they sometimes can be used interchangeably.

-The one thing that sometimes you fail to understand (because language learning apps aren’t that great on grammar explanations) is when you should use one or other.
+The one thing that sometimes you fail to understand (because language learning apps aren’t that great on grammar explanations) is when you should use one or the other.

 The difference isn’t that big.